-The Baingan Bharta, a fire roasted twice-cooked eggplant curry is India's version of Baba Ganoush.
-A truly rustic celebration of the whole fruit, both dishes follow a base cooking method of roasting a whole eggplant with only a few small differences.
-Typically the Indian smoked eggplant curry is created by roasting a whole eggplant on a naked flame, scooping the flesh out and then stir-frying the smoked flesh in a pan with spices.
-It is then served with flatbread.
+Typically baingan bharta is created by roasting a whole eggplant on a naked flame, scooping the flesh out and then stir-frying the smoked flesh in a pan with spices.
+It is often served with flatbread or as a side dish to an Indian feast.

-Some variations require you to prick the skin of the eggplant prior to roasting, but I have never done that.
 Fire roasting imparts the dish with that signature smoky flavour and it was the method I saw my mum adopt throughout my childhood and teen years.
 It was how I cooked this dish when I moved to Singapore in the early 2000s.

 The spices and quantities used in this recipe are bold simply because eggplant demands it otherwise it runs the risk of being quite bland.
 If you cannot tolerate too much spice, go easy on the garam masala or skip it completely.

 This recipe makes about 250g of the dip and it freezes beautifully.
 I often make a big batch with 6 or even 8 eggplants and then freeze 3-4 small containers of it for easy mid-week meals.
-Often when I am shooting and have nothing prepared, I will re-heat this and eat with a wrap or smear on a tortilla and grill for a few minutes till crispy.
+Often when I am shooting and have nothing prepared, I will reheat this and eat with a wrap or smear on a tortilla and grill for a few minutes till crispy.
 So much yum!

 If you love the romance of smoked eggplant as much as I do, you will also love this textural salad that I have shared in the past.
 Have you smoked eggplant and made something amazing out of it?
 I would love to try out your recipe!
 And if you make this one and love it, please rate the recipe below!
 Thanks x